SocialGouv/kontinuous/docs/README.md

 In a simple sentence: Kubernetes manifests as pipelines. <br>
 What does that means ? <br>
-All CI+CD pipelines are reproductible running kapp/kubectl cli deploy command on the built yaml manifests.
+All CI+CD pipelines are reproductible applying the built yaml manifests.

 ***Philosophy***